 When set to No time ref the unit will be free running with respect to time reference.
 The user must enter the initial time using the numeric keys on the front panel.
 After the time has been set once, the 5600MSC will use an internal battery-backed up clock to restore the time after a power disruption.

-When set to 25 Hz LTC tm ref the 5600MSC system time is referenced to time information being read at the LTC input port.
-The incoming time must be 25 Frames per second.
+When set to LTC time ref the 5600MSC system time will be referenced to time information being read at the LTC input port.
+The frame reate of the incoming LTC is auto-detected (+LTC option only).